Thailand Medical Volunteers

 Day in the life

-You will be working Monday- Thursday, 9am until 3pm.
+You will usually be working Monday- Thursday, 9am until 3pm.
+This may vary depending on the needs of the project.
 Fridays and weekends are free.
 Typically, your days will be filled with assisting the local medical staff in conducting general health checks, educating villagers about health and remaining healthy, participating in the school health check program including educating young students about the importance of basic hygiene, packing the medications and medical materials and observing the role of the clinic and who is working there.
 If you are fully qualified, you may also get involved with diagnosing of illnesses and treatment and assisting with occasional dressing of wounds although this is of course subject to the agreement of the Thai professionals on site and their patients.

 Typical volunteer tasks may include the following: